 High School Courses

 As you move into the high school level books, students are able to work more independently.
 The instruction manual for each level is written to the student.
-Students need to watch the DVD presentation then read through the instruction manual before tackling the workbook.
+Students need to watch the DVD presentation and then read through the instruction manual before tackling the workbook.
 Workbooks include extra instruction for unusual problems, especially for some of the honors or enrichment problems, but they do not serve as complete course books on their own.

 The honors exercises provide more challenging work with critical thinking, word problems, and practical applications, plus test prep practice and preparation for the math required in advanced science courses.
 Students can also move through the texts more rapidly if they master the lessons quickly.